 As an employer, you have the power to help set your employees up for success with retirement planning, whether they plan to retire in two years or 20.
 Ideally, this means offering a competitive 401(k) match, to encourage employees to set aside a certain percentage of each paycheck.

 If you are unable to offer a 401(k) match at this time, encourage your employees to set up automatic 401(k) contributions.
-Just contributing something (even if it’s small) is a start and will help get your employees’ foot in the door to retirement saving.
+Just contributing something (even if it’s small) is a start and will help get your employees’ foot in the door to retirement savings.

 2. Offer a CDHP plan with an HSA